 Yagan Square in Perth, Western Australia, sits strategically between the city centre and Northbridge, connecting the two areas.
 As well, it links the Perth Railway Station and the Wellington Street Bus Station.

+Serious poliomyelitis epidemics swept the world between 1938 and 1954.
+Australia, and Western Australia in particular, were affected.
 Joan London’s beautifully written novel, The Golden Age is an account of children who had contracted poliomyelitis and their families.
 (Review here.)
 The children who populate the novel are residents in a convalescent home called the Golden Age, which actually existed in […]